rameshmicapg/DemoCI-CD/README.md

 # DemoCI-CD
 # programmer-jokes

-There are 10 kinds of people in this world: Those who understand binary, and those who don't.

 An SEO expert walked into a bar, pub, liquor store, brewery, alcohol, beer, whiskey, vodka...

 Why did the two functions stop calling each other?